IBM/unitxt/docs/docs/components.rst

 .. _data_preparation_pipeline:
 Data Preparation Pipeline
 +++++++++++++++++++++++++
-The data preparation pipeline begins with standardizing the raw data into the task interface, as defined in the data-task card.
+The data preparation pipeline begins with standardizing the raw data into the :ref:`task <tasks>` interface, as defined in the :ref:`data-task card <data_task_card>`.
-The examples are then verbalized by the template, and the format operator applies system prompts, special tokens and in-context learning examples.
+The examples are then verbalized by the :ref:`template <templates>`, and the :ref:`format <formats>` operator applies system prompts, special tokens and in-context learning examples.
 To maintain compatibility, the output of this pipeline is a HuggingFace dataset, that can be saved or pushed to the hub.